Trismegiste/Php-Is-Magic/README.md

 ## Magic method __call

-This magic method is powerful but it does not replace "hard" type-hinting.
+This magic method is powerful but it does not replace "strong" type-hinting.
 Practical for fast prototyping, it is not suited for further maintenance.
 Use it with cautions.